hummingbot/hummingbot/documentation/docs/installation/mac.md

 For the macOS .dmg distribution, the application data files are located in `~/Library/Application\ Support/Hummingbot`

-<Callout
-  type="tip"
+!!! tip
-  body="For error #'cannot be opened because the developer cannot be verified'#, you can `click then open` to run the installer."
+    For error **'Cannot be opened because the developer cannot be verified'**, you can `click then open` to run the installer.
-/>

 ## Install via Docker